pypy/pypy.org/posts/2025/06/how-fast-can-the-rpython-gc-allocate.md

 1.538717 GB/s
 ```

+This is not a fair comparison, because the Boehm GC uses conservative stack
+scanning, therefore it cannot move objects, which requires much more
+complicated allocation.

 ## Let's look at `perf stats`

 We can use `perf` to get some statistics about the executions: